eliaperantoni/dear_ctf/04_tw17_justdoit.md

 The binary reads 48 bytes from `flag.txt` and put that in a global called `flag`.
 Can we divert a `puts` call to print it?

 Well, do you see that call `puts(local_14)`?
 We can do a buffer overflow on `local_28` and write an arbitrary address into `local_14`.
-We just have to skip over a `FILE*` which, being a pointer and being this executable 32bits, it's 4 bytes long.
+We just have to skip over a `FILE*` which, being a pointer and being this executable 32bits, is 4 bytes long.

 ```python
 from pwn import *